Th3r1x/Knight-to-D4-Code-Finals-Repository/README.md

 ## Setting 1: Data input

 The user may choose to use a JSON save file from a previously ran solution or input csv files.
-Otherwise, a default map will be presented which provides a number of depots, shelter , and connector nodes.
-From here, the user may immedately move on to the next settings should they choose to use this map.
+Otherwise, a default map will be presented which provides a number of depots, shelter, and connector nodes.
+From here, the user may immediately move on to the next settings should they choose to use this map.

 Otherwise, the user may upload two csv files
  - "nodes" csv file with columns: